 What method of payment do you accept for the application fee and volunteer program tuition?

 We accept all major credit cards, checks and money orders.

 Can I fill out the application online?

 Yes.
 You may also mail or fax your application.

 Are the volunteer programs open to citizens of countries other than the U.S.?

 Yes, as long as you have a U.S. green card or work permit.

 Can I apply my volunteer time towards the cost of the Way to Health or other programs?

 The only program which you earn as a benefit for volunteering is a 1-month long Level for each 17 week CRV volunteer session completed.
 However, if you have a serious health condition, Kushi Institute’s Way to Health program is the program that would best serve your goals for improving your health.
-If you cannot afford the full Way to Health program fee, we encourage you to apply for Tuition Assistance, which is only available for the Way to Health program.

 Can I volunteer for less than one month?